mottati/traefik-swarm/README.md

 10.255.0.2 - - [02/Oct/2019:02:47:34 +0000] "GET /portainer HTTP/1.1" 504 15 "-" "-" 2 "portainer@docker" "http://10.255.0.141:9000" 29970ms
 ```

-The route to http://localhost/portainer fails
+The route to http://localhost/portainer fails.
+The traefik.access.log and traefik.log from this test have been added to the repo.

+When I tried to addin the `--providers.docker.swarmMode=true` flag to the traefik startup, pretty much nothing worked.